passiv/snaptrade-sdks/sdks/java/docs/SnapTradeHoldingsTotalValue.md

 # SnapTradeHoldingsTotalValue

-Total Value of the account
+Summed value of account positions and cash balances

 ## Properties